Guggenheim Initiates Coverage on ACV Auctions (NASDAQ:ACVA)

-Guggenheim assumed coverage on shares of ACV Auctions (NASDAQ:ACVA) in a report released on Monday, Analyst Ratings Network reports.
-The brokerage issued a buy rating and a $43.00 price objective on the stock.
+Guggenheim began coverage on shares of ACV Auctions (NASDAQ:ACVA) in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage set a “buy” rating and a $43.00 price target on the stock.
+Guggenheim’s price target indicates a potential upside of 23.14% from the stock’s current price.

 ACV Auctions, Inc, operates a digital marketplace that connects buyers and sellers for the online auction of wholesale vehicles.
 It also provides data services that offer transparent and accurate vehicle information to customers.
 ACV Auctions, Inc was incorporated in 2014 and is based in Buffalo, New York.